-There are now a ton of bulbs that can be controlled using Alexa, including from traditional light bulb manufacturers to cheap imported brands.
+There are now a ton of smart bulbs that make great Alexa accessories, including from traditional incandescent bulb manufacturers to cheap imported brands.

 Keep reading for our buyers guide and full product recommendations.

 In a rush?
 Here are my top three smart bulbs that work with Alexa.
 Find the full list below.

 Best Overall: Philips Hue• Most reliable smart bulb